friction2d/friction2d.github.io/_drafts/friction-100.md

 *Note: If a in/out already exists it will be removed.
 Clear in/out is available in the timeline scrollbar context menu.*

-<video controls src="/assets/videos/100/friction-frame-inout.mp4" title="Frame in/out in use"></video>
+<video width="100%" controls src="/assets/videos/100/friction-frame-inout.mp4" title="Frame in/out in use"></video>

+### Adjust scene to first clip

+Friction now support adjusting the scene properties to the first clip added.

+A question dialog will open on the first clip added if it differs from the project and ask what to do.
+You can configure it to never, always and ask.

+<video width="100%" controls src="/assets/videos/100/friction-adjust-to-first-clip.mp4" title="Adjust scene to first clip in use"></video>

 ## Known Issues